frederickalonso/rfactor2-tgm-community-tire-development/TGM_REALTIME_PARAMETERS_REFERENCE.md

 - Works in combination with `SlidingBaseCoefficient` to define the friction envelope

 **Tuning Guidelines:**
-- **Increase** for more grip (higher friction coefficient)
-- **Decrease** for less grip (lower friction coefficient)
-- Typical range: 2.5 - 4.5
+- **Range:** 2.5 - 4.5
-- Changes of ±5-10% are common for fine-tuning
+- **Typical adjustments:** ±5-10% for fine-tuning
-- Higher values = more grip but can lead to overheating if too high

-**Real-World Impact:**
-- Higher values: Better cornering grip, shorter braking distances, more responsive steering
+- **Increase:** More grip, better cornering, shorter braking distances, more responsive steering
+  - **Effect:** Higher friction coefficient, tire grips better but may overheat if too high
-- Lower values: More sliding, longer braking distances, less responsive steering
+- **Decrease:** Less grip, more sliding, longer braking distances, less responsive steering
+  - **Effect:** Lower friction coefficient, more progressive breakaway, less prone to overheating
 - Must be balanced with thermal parameters to avoid overheating

 ---